EdulaneDotCo/Mastering-Express.js/README.md

    1. Understand microservices principles and patterns.
    1. Break down a monolithic application into microservices.
    1. Implement inter-service communication using REST or messaging systems.
-   1. **Real-Time Project:** Build and deploy a microservices-based application.
+   1. **Applied Project:** Build and deploy a microservices-based application.
 1. **Best Practices:** Use service discovery, handle service communication and reliability, and manage data consistency.
 1. **Practice Exercises:** Create and deploy multiple microservices.
 1. **LeetCode/HackerRank:** Microservices architecture problems.